 Reproductive Identity is understood as the individual experience of biological, social, and psychological development relative to sexual development, procreation and personal expression. *resource

-Mother Studies is a field of interdisciplinary study devoted to the issues, experiences, topics, history, and culture of m/others, mothering, and motherhood.
+Within this context, JourMS and the Annual Academic and Arts MoM Conference support Mother Studies as a field of interdisciplinary study devoted to the issues, experiences, topics, history, and culture of m/others, mothering, and motherhood.
 The field pivots within the humanities and includes the lived experiences of those identifying as mothers.
 Mother Studies examines postmodern critical theory and praxis, identifying a nexus of m/otherness as a determining force of intellectual and personal expression.
 While many academic interpretations including psychology and sociology acknowledge the relational status of human beings, Mother Studies focuses on the lived experiences within a variety of circumstance with attention to the procreative connection/disconnection status of pregnancy, birth, adoption, surrogacy, fostering, male-mothering, other-mothering, care-work, reproductive identity, and self-identification.

 Paramount to this study is the examination of me=other, or me vs. other, or M/other; from one who another has evolved, or is nurtured.
 The folkloric, cultural and paradoxical nature of being made and unmade is key to the theory of who and what a mother is.
 We must ask, how does the concept of m/otherness; one who is part of your, or you; who are part of another, or intrinsically connected to another – motivate action in a world conceived by relational exchange – as opposed to a world of alienation informed by violent, institutionalized, hierarchical constructions?
 Here we attempt to untangle these theories, ideas, and actions.